 Some POS systems offer shift and close-of-day reviews that help simplify the closeout process for owners and managers.
 These reviews typically provide a quick look at each employee’s status, cash on hand, non-cash tips owed, and any unclosed checks.
 In addition to providing this information to managers, the POS system should also make it easy for managers to override information in the POS right from the review screen.
 If an employee forgets to clock-out, for instance, managers should be able to quickly clock him out and adjust his time card.

 Reporting is a key element of any restaurant POS system.
-Labor reports offer owners and managers with the appropriate permissions to see live insight about overall labor and pay, as well as detailed information about each employee's productivity.
+Labor and payroll reports offer owners and managers with the appropriate permissions to see live insight about overall labor and pay, as well as detailed information about each employee's productivity.
 These reports should make it easy to identify labor cost percentages and the employees that are taking the most orders, receiving the largest average tips, and turning tables the fastest.
 Cloud-based systems provided the added value of making this data not only available in real-time, but also accessible from anywhere, using any device with internet access.